 Next, you have to decide if you are going to use corner trims or not.
 The tile corner trims come in a large variety of shapes and colors, as to make them match with the design of your kitchen / bathroom tiles.
 From our previous projects, we recommend you to install corner trims, at least for the outside corners, as you will get a neat look.
 On the other hand, if you like the traditional appearance of tile corners, you can pull it through without using the tile corner trims, but it will take more time and effort from your side.

 The layout of the tiles is extremely important when starting a tile project by yourself.
 Therefore you have to make up your mind whether you start with a full tile or center the pattern as to obtain a symmetrical layout.
 There is no right answer to this issue, as it depends on your tastes and needs, but we usually start with a full tile in the most visible corners of the room.
-Don’t forget to check out the rest of our tile projects, if you want to see more step by step tutorials.

 In order to tile corners, you need the following: